Luciana-Galliani/05-Kiruna-Explorer/Retrospectives/Retrospective04.md

 ### Macro statistics

-- Number of stories committed vs done
+- Number of stories committed vs done: 3 vs 3
-- Total points committed vs done
+- Total points committed vs done: 30 vs 30
-- Nr of hours planned vs spent (as a team)
+- Nr of hours planned vs spent (as a team): 64h vs 65h30m

 **Remember**  a story is done ONLY if it fits the Definition of Done: